pantos-io/research-go-ethrelay/README.md

 `get transaction [txHash]`: Retrieves the transaction with the specified hash

-`get longestchainendpoint`: Retrieves the most recent block hash of the longest chain in the eth relay contract on the verifying chain
+`get longestchainendpoint`: Retrieves the most recent block hash of the longest chain in the ETH Relay contract on a destination chain

-`stake`: Retrieves the amount of stake deposited in the relay-contract on the verifying chain
+`stake`: Retrieves the amount of stake deposited in the relay-contract on a destination chain

 `stake deposit [amountInWei]`: Deposits amountInWei stake of the account balance in the contract